Other antineoplastic agents-protein kinase inhibitors. ATC Code:

-GIOTRIF in patients naïve to EGFR TKI treatment: LUX-Lung 3 (1200.32): In the first-line setting, the efficacy and safety of GIOTRIF in patients with EGFR mutation-positive locally advanced or metastatic NSCLC (stage IIIB or IV) were assessed in a global, randomised, multicenter, open-label trial (LUX-Lung 3).
-Patients naïve to prior systemic treatment for their advanced or metastatic disease were screened for the presence of 29 different EGFR mutations using a polymerase chain reaction (PCR) based method (TheraScreen: EGFR29 Mutation Kit, Qiagen Manchester Ltd).
+GIOTRIF in Patients Naïve to EGFR TKI Treatment: LUX-Lung 3 (1200.32): In the first-line setting, the efficacy and safety of GIOTRIF in patients with EGFR mutation-positive locally advanced or metastatic NSCLC (stage IIIB or IV) were assessed in a global, randomised, multicentre, open-label trial (LUX-Lung 3).
+Patients naive to prior systemic treatment for their advanced or metastatic disease were screened for the presence of 29 different EGFR mutations using a polymerase chain reaction (PCR) based method (TheraScreen: EGFR29 Mutation Kit, Qiagen Manchester Ltd).
 Patients (N=345) were randomised (2:1) to receive GIOTRIF 40 mg orally once daily (N=230) or up to 6 cycles pemetrexed/cisplatin (N=115).
 Randomisation was stratified according to EGFR mutation status (L858R; Del 19; other) and race (Asian; non-Asian).
-Dose escalation of GIOTRIF to 50 mg was allowed after 21 days on treatment in case of no or limited drug related adverse events (i.e. absence of diarrhoea, skin rash, stomatitis, and/or other drug related events above CTCAE Grade 1), compliant dosing of GIOTRIF and no prior dose reduction.
+Mean duration of treatment was 336 and 105 days for the GIOTRIF and chemotherapy arms, respectively.

 The subgroup of "other" (uncommon) mutations was small (N=37; 11%) and genetically heterogeneous (10 different molecular subtypes with unequal distribution between the treatment groups) thereby limiting the value and interpretation of the pooled statistical analyses in this subset.
 Individual responses and prolonged disease stabilisation were observed in some patients with uncommon mutations.

-The Kaplan-Meier curve of primary PFS analysis is shown in the figure and efficacy results are summarised in Table 1.
-At the time of primary analysis a total of 45 (20%) patients treated with GIOTRIF and 3 (3%) patients treated with chemotherapy were known to be alive and progression-free and are censored in the figure.
+The Kaplan-Meier curve of primary PFS analysis is shown in figure and efficacy results are summarised in Table 1.
+At the same time of primary analysis a total of 45 (20%) patients treated with GIOTRIF and 3 (3%) patients treated with chemotherapy were known to be alive and progression-free and are censored in figure.
+(See figure and Table 1).